saadERRAOUI/AIWA/README.md

 - [`AIWA-CLI.md`](./Aiwa-Cli.md) – Full guide to using the AIWA CLI tool
 - [`SALESFORCE-STARTER.md`](./Salesforce-Starter.md) – Guide to setting up your Salesforce Developer Org
-- `assets/` – Images and diagrams used in the documentation
-- `templates/` – (Optional) Local starter project templates

 ## 💬 Need Help?